 Seek light, seek truth in all its forms and you will find it.
 Seeking requires taking action.
 Be purposeful in continually filling your mind with good thoughts, for this is the true medicine that can heal our hearts and homes.

-My purpose for this blog, Every Day Better and Better, is to gift to you, the reader, with a daily dose of light.
+My purpose for this blog is to gift readers with doses of light.
 Come back often and feast with me, and invite your friends, too!
 There is more than enough for everyone!

 “Wherefore, ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.
 Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father, Ye shall have eternal life.”
 2 Nephi 31:20